MV Musthika Kencana II: History

 Armorique returned to service on the Roscoff - Cork route in March 1983.
 On 2 April, a fire broke out on the car deck when the ferry was 20 nmi north of the Isles of Scilly.
 One person died and nineteen were injured before the fire could be extinguished.
 Seventy passengers and crew were evacuated from the ship and taken to the West Cornwall Hospital, Penzance.
 Six of them were detained, the rest later returned to the ship.
 Four lifeboats, four helicopters and a Hawker Siddeley Nimrod aircraft assisted in the rescue.
 The fire destroyed 66 berths.
 Following the fire, it was alleged that £2,000 belonging to the victim had been stolen.
 The money was subsequently found.
 Armorique operated the return Cork - Roscoff service, carrying 136 passengers.
 Following repairs, she returned to service on 9 April.
 In May 1984, she returned to the Saint-Malo - Portsmouth route, but was laid up in September, returning to the Plymouth - Roscoff route in December.
 In May 1985, she returned to the Saint-Malo - Portsmouth route, but was again laid up in September.
 From 25 March to 16 April 1986, she was chartered to SMZ and served on the Harwich - Hook of Holland route.
 The next month, she returned to the Saint-Malo - Portsmouth route, being laid up at Saint-Malo in September.
 She returned to service in May 1987 on the Saint-Malo - Portsmouth route, transferring to the Plymouth - Roscoff route on 16 September.
 From 27 May to 13 June 1988, Armoricain was chartered by Truckline Ferries and served on the Cherbourg - Poole route.
 She returned to the Saint-Malo - Portsmouth route on 14 June 1989.
 Following a brief lay-up in September, she served with British Channel Island Ferries on the Poole - Guernsey - Jersey route between 28 September and 9 October and also between 18 December and 2 January 1990.

-Armoricain transferred to the Saint-Malo - Portsmouth route on 3 January, serving until 12 February.
+Armorique transferred to the Saint-Malo - Portsmouth route on 3 January, serving until 12 February.
 In April and May, she served on the Caen - Portsmouth route, returning to the Saint-Malo - Portsmouth route on 18 May.
 On 6 September, she sustained damage to her propellers.
 Following repairs, she was laid up at Saint-Malo from 1 October.
 On 27 December, she was chartered by the French military and sailed to Toulon.
 In January 1991, she sailed from Toulon to Yanbu, Saudi Arabia via the Suez Canal.
 She carried 850 troops who were to participate in the First Gulf War.
 She returned to service on the Saint-Malo - Portsmouth route on 2 May.
 On 1 October, she transferred to the Cherbourg - Portsmouth route under charter.
 In November, she returned to the Saint-Malo - Portsmouth route.